 There are many healing herbs on the market (and in your garden) that can be transformed into soothing teas to help you heal.
 Here’s a partial listing of herbs readily available and the qualities each possess.
-Start feeling better better now!
+There, don’t you feel better already?

 - BLACKBERRY (leaves) – diarrhea remedy.

 - BURDOCK (plant, roots, seeds) – antioxidant, antibacterial, and antifungal properties works to prevent cancer, purifies the blood, restores gallbladder and liver function, enhances digestive and immune function, helps reduce menopausal symptoms and gout.

 - CATNIP (leaves) – relieves stress and colic.
 Helps with digestion and sleep.

 - CHAMOMILE (flowers, plant) – nerve tonic, relieves stress, anxiety and indigestion, stimulates the appetite, aids sleep and eases headaches.
 Do not consume if allergic to ragweed.